What Is Check Cashing?

 • Mobile or online check deposit: If you have a bank account, one of the easiest ways to deposit a check is by using your phone with mobile deposit.
 Usually, you sign into your bank account, snap a photo of the front and back of your check, and deposit it into your account.
 But keep in mind you may have to wait a day or two to access the deposited funds.

-• Cashing a check at the issuing bank: If you can’t cash a check at your own bank or credit union (or don’t have a bank account), you could try the bank or credit union that issued the check.
-You can find their name on the front of the check.
+• Check-cashing service at the issuing bank: If you can’t cash a check at your own bank or credit union (or don’t have a bank account), you could try the bank or credit union that issued the check.
+You can find its name on the front of the check.
 Depending on the bank’s policy, you might be able to cash it there without any check cashing fees.

 The Takeaway